JulianAnalytics/Football/Apps/README.md

 ## 🎮 Play Now

-You can play the game here: [Premier League Squad Game](https://premier-league-squad-game.streamlit.app/)
+You can play the game here: [Players in Common](https://players-in-common.streamlit.app)

 ## 🎯 How to Play